nicktheo59/non-nicktheo59.github.io/Coming_up.md

 Countdown iOS app
-Take this laptop?
-Sell Honda transfer registered owner with Elliott's
-Re name just the brand name of my YouTube channel.
-Respond to people on Whatsapp or SMS.
+Sell Honda transfer registered owner with Elliott's Respond to people on Whatsapp or SMS.
 Update my personal Curriculum and Reading list - tick things off.